 CIM recalculates the quorum state when it is triggered by some node state change.
 However you can force the CIM to recalculate it by running rcqquery(1M) at any time.
-Refer to the Chapter "Manual pages" for complete details on the CLI options and arguments.
+Refer to the manual pages for complete details on the CLI options and arguments.